In this post, I list and describe the biggest slot machine companies in the world.

-Amaya Gaming is defunct now.
-It’s part of The Stars Group, the company which owns PokerStars.
+Amaya Gaming part of The Stars Group, the company which owns PokerStars.
+As a result, it’s now defunct.
 I include it here under its original name because I think some online users still look for games from Amaya Gaming.
 They offer lots of cute games, including:

 - Barn Yard Boogie

 Aristocrat Gaming Technology is another Australian “poker machine” vendor.
 They’ve recently gotten their hands on some major intellectual property, too, and they offer games like:

 - Batman Classic TV Series

 - The Big Bang Theory

 - Game of Thrones

 - Sons of Anarchy

 - The Walking Dead